Simple Brown Sugar Glaze For Ham

 While the ham roasts in the oven, the house will smell amazing.
 It’s so easy to make, and the whole family will love this glaze.

-Bring to a boil, then simmer for 2 minutes until it is slightly thickened and the sugar is dissolved; stir occasionally.
-Remove from heat and allow to cool for 10-15 minutes to thicken even more.
+- Bring to a boil, then simmer for 2 minutes until it is slightly thickened and the sugar is dissolved.
+Be sure to stir occasionally as it cooks.

 - Score the Ham: Before applying the glaze, score the surface of the ham in a crisscross pattern.
 This not only enhances the presentation but also allows the glaze to penetrate and flavor the meat more effectively.